-Company culture refers to the values, beliefs, and attitudes that serve as guiding principles for every member of an organization.
+You may be wondering, "what is company culture, actually?"
+Well, company culture refers to the values, beliefs, and attitudes that serve as guiding principles for every member of an organization.
 Culture helps keep everyone on the same page, making it much easier to reach company goals and serve customers.

-There’s a reason millennials say that culture is one of the most important things they consider when looking for a new job.
+There’s a reason millennials say that an organization's culture is one of the most important things they consider when looking for a new job.
 When culture is good, employees can’t wait to show up and contribute every day.
 They are quick to help their colleagues and eager to come up with new ideas to make their company even stronger.
 Companies with great cultures treat every employee as an individual and are committed to helping each of them develop professionally.

 According to the Harvard Business Review, a company's culture is made up of six components: